List of creepypastas: Lost episode creepypastas

-Lost episode is a common subgenre of creepypasta and revolves around lost episodes of various media properties.
+"Lost episodes" are a common sub-genre of creepypastas and revolves around lost episodes of various media properties.
 These lost episodes are usually explained as having been prevented from airing, or pulled during broadcast due to controversial, mature, or unsettling aspects being shown, such as graphic violence, gore, and adult themes.
+The episode's disturbing content usually leads to the narrator (or a friend of theirs, a family member, or even their children) getting traumatized and having various nightmares.

 Candle Cove

-Candle Cove is a 2009 story by Kris Straub written in the format of an online forum thread in which people reminisce about a half-remembered children's television series from the 1970s involving a young girl - the series' protagonist - going on adventures with a cast of pirates.
-The posters share memories of the puppets used in the series, and discuss nightmares that they experienced after watching certain episodes (such as those involving a villain called the Skin-Taker, and one that had no dialogue and involved the puppets screaming relentlessly while the protagonist was reduced to hysterical crying).
-One poster then asks their mother about the series and is told that the mother just used to tune the television to static, which the child would watch for thirty minutes.
+Candle Cove is a 2009 story by Kris Straub written in the format of an online forum thread in which people reminisce about a half-remembered children's television series from the 1970s involving a young girl – the series' protagonist – going on adventures with a cast of pirates.
+The posters share memories of the puppets used in the series and discuss nightmares that they experienced after watching certain episodes (such as those involving a villain called the Skin-Taker, and one that had no dialogue and involved the puppets screaming relentlessly while the protagonist was reduced to hysterical crying).
+One person then asks their mother about the series and is told that the mother just used to tune the television to static, which the child would watch for thirty minutes.

 Syfy announced a television drama based on the story in 2015, adapted by Nick Antosca and Max Landis.
 The story makes up the first season of Channel Zero, which premiered on October 11, 2016.

 Dead Bart (7G06)

 Dead Bart is a story by writer K. I. Simpson.
-It features the Simpson family going on a plane trip together, but while being his usual, mischievous self, Bart ends up breaking a window on the plane and getting sucked out, falling to his death.
-After an apparently very realistic view of his corpse, the show's second act features a surreal take on the Simpson family's grief.
-Act three opens with a title card saying one year has passed.
-Homer, Marge, and Lisa are skeletally thin, and still sitting at the table.
-There is no sign of Maggie or the pets.
-They decide to visit Bart's grave.
-Springfield is completely deserted, and as they walk to the cemetery the houses become more and more decrepit.
-Emotionally abandoned, they arrive at Bart's grave where Bart's body is simply lying in front of his tombstone, appearing similar to the corpse in act one.
-The family starts crying again, but eventually, they stop and blankly stare at Bart's body.
-Near the end, the camera starts to zoom into Homer's face and according to summaries, Homer also tells a joke during this part.
+The episode of The Simpsons features the eponymous family flying on a trip together, when Bart breaks an airplane window which causes him to get sucked out and fall to his death.
+After showing a realistic version of Bart's corpse, the Simpson family is in a state of grief.
+One year later, Homer, Marge, and Lisa have lost enormous amounts of weight, while Maggie and their pets have disappeared.
+When they try to visit Bart's grave, Springfield is shown to be abandoned.
+The family arrives at Bart's grave where Bart's body is simply lying in front of his tombstone.
+The family briefly cries, before Homer cracks an unintelligible joke.
 In a later update, it is revealed that Homer is saying "If only we were all that lucky."
 The episode ends with a zoom-out of the cemetery, featuring the names of every single Simpsons guest star on the tombstones, with the ones that have not died yet all having the same death date.